IIT Guwahati Recruitment 2024- Junior Research Fellow (JRF) Vacancy, Job Opening

 Application Fees: N/A

-To apply for the Post of Junior Research Fellow (JRF) at IIT Guwahati, the candidate should have completed B.E or B.Tech, M.E or M.Tech, M.Sc from any of the recognized boards or Universities.
+To apply for the Post of Junior Research Fellow (JRF) at IIT Guwahati, the candidate should have completed Degree, Master’s Degree in Engineering in Electronics & Telecommunication Engineering/Electronics & Communication Engineering/Computer Science & Engineering from any of the recognized boards or Universities.

-Eligible candidates can send their application in the prescribed format to e-Mail ID, rajesha@iitg.ac.in, kuntaldeka@iitg.ac.in on or before 12-Mar-2024 along with all required documents
+Eligible candidates can send their application in the prescribed format to e-Mail ID, arghyadip@iitg.ac.in on or before 20-Mar-2024 along with all required documents

 Located on the banks of the river Brahmaputra in Guwahati, Assam, IIT Guwahati is home to the first research park in North East India.
 Ranked 41 in the 'Research Citations per Faculty' category by QS World University Rankings 2022, IIT Guwahati holds the status of Institute of Importance like other IITs.